 Stator Design

-The gauge of steel that is used in the treble and mid-range sections is only 0.6mm thick.
-The bass section has 1mm thick material to improve stiffness.
+The gauge of board that is used in the bass and mid-range sections is 1.5mm thick.
+The treble section has 1mm thick material.

-The bass section stators have 5 clearance holes punched down the central vertical axis to allow small plastic posts, which are machined into the plastic panel, to pass through.
-These posts are used to firmly clamp the panel together down the central axis of the bass section.
+The bass and mid-range stators have clearance holes punched down the central vertical axis to allow small plastic posts, which are machined into the plastic panel, to pass through.
+These posts are used to firmly clamp the panel together down the central axis of the bass and mid-range sections.
 The panel is also clamped with plastic through bolts down the dividing sections between the treble and mid-range sections.
-This, combined with the channel section that clamps the outer edge of the panel, makes for a very stiff structure with accurate stator to diaphragm spacing over its whole area.
+This, combined with the channel section that clamps the outer edge of the panel, makes for a very stiff structure with accurate stator to diaphragm spacing over its entire area.

 Stator Damping